ALL ABOUT ZANZIBAR!

 ZANZIBAR PRISON ISLAND

-The island has abundant history in its back, No one stayed at the island until the early 1960’s when the first Sultan of Zanzibar, Majid bin Said, gifted it to 2 Arab slave owners who used the island as a prison for rebellious slaves
+The island has an abundant history in its back, No one stayed at the island until the early 1960s when the first Sultan of Zanzibar, Majid bin Said, gifted it to 2 Arab slave owners who used the island as a prison for rebellious slaves

 In 1893, British First Minister, Lloyd Matthews, took the island and planned to build a prison on this island.
 Although the building work was completed in 1894, the prison never housed any prisoners.

-In the early 1920s, Prison Island was transformed into a quarantine serving British territories in East Africa for patients which showed yellow fever symptoms .
+In the early 1920s, Prison Island was transformed into a quarantine serving British territories in East Africa for patients who showed yellow fever symptoms.
 The prison buildings were converted into a hospital, and yellow fever patients were monitored for some time before they were permitted to leave.

-prison island is highly famous for its population of giant Aldabra tortoises, The tortoises species are not local as in the 1919, the British governor of Seychelles gifted 4 tortoises to Prison Island from there the number of the tortoise began to increase rapidly and by 1955 prison island had an estimated tortoise population of 155
+Prison Island is highly famous for its population of giant Aldabra tortoises, The tortoise species are not local as in 1919, the British governor of Seychelles gifted 4 tortoises to Prison Island from there the number of the tortoises began to increase rapidly and by 1955 prison island had an estimated tortoise population of 155

 The prison island tends to be one of the best places to visit a typical tropical paradise which contains greatness of wildlife and great scenery